hughobrien/psu-constitution/README.md

 	2. One independent member or One Senior University nominee

-3. The term of office of the Commission shall be from the fourth week of the autumn semester for a period of one year.
+3. The term of office of the Commission shall be from Week 4 of Semester 1 for a period of one year.
 This will ensure that all positions have been elected from both sides.

 4. The Chairperson of the Commission shall be the (independent member or senior University nominee).